-Graham’s upside-down orchid (Stanhopea tigrina) has grown old and unproductive, and this year treated us all with only five flower spikes, instead of the usual 30!
+Was your upside-down orchid (Stanhopea tigrina) unproductive this year?
+A few years ago our Stanhopea treated us all with only five flower spikes, instead of the usual 30!

 Halve the plant by forcing it apart with two garden forks.